snc/SncRedisBundle/UPDATE.md

 # Update Notes #

+## 2012-02-18 ##

+The `master` branch is now in sync with the symfony master branch.
+Please use the `2.0` branch if you are working with Symfony 2.0.

+## 2012-02-17 ##

+The `RedisSessionStorage` class was refactored to reflect the changes in the symfony master branch.
+The data is not saved in a HASH anymore so keep in mind that your old sessions get lost.

 ## 2011-09-23 ##

 If you want to use any of the doctrine caches, you now have to